matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 then I have to think through that.

 And often that is not a problem.
 Often this technique helps me focus enough that I do not have to worry about it.

 But let us think about the moments when it is a problem.
 Let us say I am working in form foo in namespace A, and I realize that that is going to have a cascading effect.
 I might be better off to track that down in my head, and think through it, and ask the question: "Why is this effect cascading so much?"

 I think that by working at a lower level, you put yourself -- it is that old adage of: "If something hurts, do it all of the time."
 When I am working at this level, when things slip into becoming unnecessarily dependent on each other, it is in my face.
-And so it provides a pain point that I think, in my experience, leads to have less coupled code.
+And so it provides a pain point that I think, in my experience, leads to having less coupled code.

 That being said, by all means both of these things have a ton of